 - Trauma Studies

 Prepares graduates to sit for the California MFT licensing exam.

-100% of students secure clinical training placements within community agencies—enabling students to complete the pre-graduate portion of the 3,000 supervised hours required for the California MFT licensing exam.
+Students must complete the pre-graduate portion of the 3,000 supervised hours required for the California MFT licensing exam.

 - Credit for Learning from Experience: Students may be eligible to waive the bachelor's degree requirement if they have at least 10 years of verifiable work experience, have successfully completed Reflections on Life Experience coursework, submit a portfolio of student work samples and qualify for 30 units of credit by assessment of prior learning, and meet other application criteria.